marktyler72/Notes/mint_notes.md

   * ppp
   * reiserfsprogs
   * xfsprogs
+  * mdadm
+  * mintwelcome
   * xfce4-dict
   * thingy

 ## Install i3 software ##
 Install the following packages from the Software Manager:
-  * i3  Metapackage (should drag in i3-wm, i3lock, i3status and suckless-tools)
+  * i3  (This is a metapackage (should drag in i3-wm, i3lock, i3status and suckless-tools))
   * rofi
   * i3blocks
   * htop